SinamalTess/vitzik/docs/project_conventions.md

 ### `/components`

-Components should not be nested in their own folder.
-They all live in the root of the `/components` folder.
-This is on purpose.
-For this project I wanted to try something new and avoid too much nesting.

-Corresponding `.test.ts` and `.scss` files should also be placed in the root of the `/components` and use the same name as their related component.
+Components files should be wrapper in a folder.
+Corresponding `.test.ts` and `.scss` files should be placed next to the component file and use the same name.

 Component files follow this structure :